atareen/logomaker/docs/index.rst

 Although Logomaker will draw logos corresponding to any user-specified matrix, additional support is provided for matrices of five specific types: counts matrix, probability matrix, enrichment matrix, saliency matrix, and information matrix.
-Each matrix type directly or indirectly represents the marginal statistics of a sequence alignment, and LogoMaker can generate any one of these types of matrices from a sequence alignment supplied by the user.
+Each matrix type directly or indirectly represents the marginal statistics of a sequence alignment, and Logomaker can generate any one of these types of matrices from a sequence alignment supplied by the user.
 Methods to interconvert matrices of these types are also provided.
 Moreover, each of these five matrix types comes with its own logo style.
 These matrices and their corresponding logos are described in detail below.